bedita/bedita/examples/wp.example.com/README.txt

-This is a frontend application example inspiring by the 2010 theme (http://wordpress.org/extend/themes/twentyten) for WordPress (http://www.wordpress.org).
+This is a frontend application example inspired by the 2010 theme (http://wordpress.org/extend/themes/twentyten) for WordPress (http://www.wordpress.org).
 The main stylesheet is the TwentyTen (twentyten.css) and an adjustament.css is used for some correction.

 Note: